j-c-williams/2450GroupD/Milestone 5/README.md

 1. **File Operations**:

    - Ensure all required files are in the same directory
-   - Check that BasicML files contain only valid signed four-digit numbers
+   - Check that BasicML files contain only valid signed 4-digit or 6-digit numbers
    - Verify file permissions allow reading and writing

 2. **GUI Issues**:

-   - If colors aren't saving, check write permissions in the application directory
+   - If colors aren't saving, check write permissions in the application directory.
+For example, on Windows, ensure the application folder is not set to 'Read-Only' inits properties
    - If the interface becomes unresponsive, check the console for error messages
    - Restart the application if color settings become corrupted
+   - Clear any saved color configurations by deleting the `.color_config.pkl` file

 3. **Program Execution**:
    - Verify your BasicML program follows the correct format
-   - Check that all memory references are within the 100-word limit
+   - Check that all memory references are within the 250-word limit
    - Ensure all instructions use valid operation codes

 If problems persist: